krevanth/FreeAHB/README.md

 ### Installing Tools

 The FreeAHB project requires a Linux based system with Docker installed.
+The project environment assumes a Linux based machine and additionally requires Docker to be installed at your site.
+Click [here](https://docs.docker.com/engine/install/) for instructions on how to install Docker.
+The steps here assume that the user is a part of the `docker` group.

 ### Make Targets